Library Instruction to Support Your Curriculum

 Education Services requires at least 10 working days notice to develop a class.

 The BACC features a computer classroom with 20 workstations.
-Faculty may reserve the room by contacting Brandon Hudson.
+Faculty may reserve the room by contacting Benjamin Sussman.
 Please note that the room is open on a space available basis.
 Login with NetID and password is required to use the BACC classroom.

 Dahlgren Memorial Library (DML) offers a variety of library orientations to the GUMC, MGUH, and GU communities.
 Types of orientations include: